 The program in Theology permits concentration in theological studies with a sequence of courses totaling eighteen credit hours selected for this purpose.
 Suggested concentrations are systematic, historical, or liberation theology.
 The foundation courses, Old Testament Interpretation and New Testament Interpretation, or their equivalent, are required of all candidates, as are six credit hours in the history of Christian theology.
 Individual programs are designed utilizing these guidelines.

-An interdisciplinary concentration in the context of the YDS curriculum is offered in Women’s, Gender, and/or Sexuality Studies.
+An interdisciplinary concentration in the context of the YDS curriculum is offered in Women’s, Gender, and/or Sexuality Studies in Religion.
 At least eighteen credit hours must be taken in women’s, gender, or sexuality studies, either (1) focusing on a particular thematic interest or set of inquiries, or (2) demonstrating a breadth of learning across the Divinity curriculum.
 In addition, six credit hours of study are required in Bible (or other sacred texts, with the adviser’s permission), and six hours are required in history and/or theology.
 Students are encouraged to take relevant courses in other departments of the University.

 The concentration in World Christianity/Missions is designed for students who are interested in the historical expansion of Christianity and/or who wish to spend a period of time working with churches and organizations in other countries or who wish to pursue graduate studies in a relevant field.
 Students are required to take a range of courses dealing with Christianity in its historical, biblical, and theological dimensions as well as Christianity’s interface with culture and with other religions.
 Students may opt either for Missions or for World Christianity as their emphasis within the concentration.
 Twelve credit hours are required in the core curriculum of each emphasis.
 For either emphasis, six credit hours in foundation courses in biblical studies are required, as are six credit hours of work in theology and/or ethics and six credit hours in the history of Christianity.
 There are six credit hours of electives.
-If a student opts for the Missions emphasis, he/she will take a minimum of six credit hours in one of four geographic area studies programs of the University (Latin American, African, East Asian, or Southeast Asian studies) as well as six credit hours in World Christianity.
+Students who opt for the Missions emphasis will take a minimum of six credit hours in one of four geographic area studies programs of the University (Latin American, African, East Asian, or Southeast Asian studies) as well as six credit hours in World Christianity.
 Relevant courses in the other departments of the University may also be included after consultation with the adviser.
 For those emphasizing World Christianity within the concentration, six credit hours in Missions are required as well as six credit hours in world religions.
 Students may also opt for a major research writing project as part of their course requirement in consultation with their adviser.

 Extended Degree Program

 Each year, the number of openings available for the extended year is determined in late August/early September.
 The selection committee can fill no more than this number of openings but may develop a waiting list if warranted.
-There may be two selection rounds, the first in the fall term and a possible second in the spring term.
+There may be two selection rounds, the first in the fall term and a possible second round in the spring term.
 If students are not selected in the fall, they may reapply in the spring, if there are spaces available, along with students who did not submit their applications for the fall-term selection round.
 Financial aid for the third year will be limited.